Scotter Cemetery Policy

 The mason acts as the agent for the owner in the construction and erection of the memorial and has a duty of care to manufacture, supply and erect the memorial in accordance with the regulations set out in the cemetery policy.
 Any instability due to poor workmanship, to failure to comply with the code of practice specified by the Council or to failure to comply with cemetery regulations remains the responsibility of the mason.

-The Council requires that all masons undertaking the erection of memorials in Scotter Cemetery carry adequate public liability insurance and, for each memorial, that they sign an undertaking that they will comply with the NAMM recommended methods of installation (as laid down in NAMM’s code of working practice) and any relevant Standards.
+The Council requires that all masons undertaking the erection of memorials in Scotter Cemetery carry adequate public liability insurance and provide a copy.
+For each memorial, that they sign an undertaking that they will comply with the NAMM recommended methods of installation (as laid down in NAMM’s code of working practice) and any relevant Standards.

 The Council recommends that memorial owners obtain a written guarantee from their mason in relation to the workmanship on their memorial.